ninanina19/Olympic-Analysis-Project-03/README.md

 ![image for q05](images/q05.PNG)

 <!--------------------------------------- Q.06 ------------------------------------------->
-**Q.06.
-Identify the sport which was played in all summer olympics.**
+#### Q06 Identify the sport which was played in all summer olympics.

 ```
 with